yangfangs/physpetools/README.rst

 PhySpeTree input/output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**1.What preparation of user should does for PhySpeTree?**
+**1.What preparation of users should does for PhySpeTree?**

-User should prepare a list contain organisms names (abbreviation name are same with `KEGG database <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only such as `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
+The users should prepare a TXT files, which contain species abbreviate names (abbreviated names are same with `KEGG database <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only such as `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
-You can retrieve the abbreviation names of organisms by `KEGG API <http://rest.kegg.jp/list/organism>`_.
+You can retrieve the Abbreviation of species names by `KEGG API <http://rest.kegg.jp/list/organism>`_.

 **2.What's PhySpeTree output data mean?**